How to upgrade your Mac operating system

 Time Machine app icon

-Although not required, we strongly recommend you back up your Mac before proceeding with an upgrade.
-If anything goes wrong, you can restore your Mac to its previous state.
+Although not required, we strongly recommend backing up your Mac before upgrading.
+If anything goes wrong, restore your Mac to its previous state.

 Catalina and App Store